 Histiocytoses and Hematology

-With the ultimate target to improve treatment and outcome, we also investigate underlying genetics, immunology and biology of the disorders.
-In addition, we also study psychosocial factors affecting children with cancer and their parents.
-Our studies range from molecular biology, through cellular studies to clinical studies and psychosocial investigations.
+With the ultimate goal to improve treatment and outcome, we also investigate underlying genetics, immunology and biology of the disorders.
+Our studies range from molecular biology, through cellular studies to clinical and epidemiological studies.
 They comprise the following main areas which are presented in detail.

 - Langerhans Cell Histiocytosis (LCH)